 With prices starting from as little as $1.99 per month for the shared hosting basic plan (via an offer at the time of writing), iPage (opens in new tab) gives you unlimited web space and bandwidth, unlimited email addresses, MySQL databases and even domains.

 Not only that, iPage incorporates some very smart extras like a drag-and-drop page builder, with a basic shared SSL certificate thrown in for good measure.
 This provider also offers good quality tech support via live chat and email (although other support avenues aren’t as strong).

 Performance levels seems solid, and this is certainly a web host to bear in mind for experienced users who are dealing with large numbers of sites.

-1&1 IONOS (note that in October 2018, 1&1 changed its name to 1&1 IONOS) is a big web hosting player, vying with GoDaddy for world domination, and is the biggest such outfit in Europe.
-Located in Germany, it offers a bewildering array of services with prices starting from $1 per month (for the first month) excluding VAT (or $4 monthly for the Essential plan).
+IONOS (opens in new tab) is a big web hosting player, vying with GoDaddy for world domination, and is the biggest in Europe.
+Located in Germany, it offers a bewildering array of services with prices starting from $1 per month (for the first year) excluding VAT.

 Don’t fret that the plans from InMotion are marketed as ‘business’ products, because this popular web host is applicable to individual users as well as companies.
-There’s a good range of choice here, and shared hosting starts from just $4.99 per month (on the 3-year plan).
+There’s a good range of choice here, and shared hosting starts from just $2.29 per month.